Oswald Lewis: Political career

 Although originally affiliated to the Liberal Party, having been a prospective parliamentary candidate for North Dorset, by 1928 he had moved to the Conservatives.
 In December 1928 he was chosen as Conservative candidate to defend the seat of Colchester at the upcoming general election.
 He was elected as Member of Parliament (MP) and entered the House of Commons upon the 30 May 1929 election.
 He held the seat until his defeat at the 1945 general election by George Smith, who became Colchester's first and only Labour MP.
 Throughout his political tenure, Lewis chaired a number of standing and select committees.

 In 1908 Lewis entered local politics when he was elected to St Marylebone Borough Council at a byelection.
 He was supported by both the Conservative and Liberal parties against a Labour Party candidate.
 He remained on the council until 1912.
 In 1913 he was elected to the London County Council to represent Hoxton for the Liberal-backed Progressive Party.
 He sat on the council until 1919.

 Personal life

 On the year 1928, Lewis married Frances Merriman and the couple had two children, including Peter.
-Lewis was the owner of Beechwood, a Grade II listed Georgian house in 11 acres of grounds in Highgate, north London.
+Lewis was the owner of Beechwood House, Highgate, a Grade II listed Georgian house in 11 acres of grounds in Highgate, north London.

-He died at Beechwood on the 12th February 1966, aged 78, and is buried on the western side of Highgate Cemetery, on the main path near the entrance to the Egyptian Avenue.
+He died at Beechwood House on the 12 February 1966, aged 78, and is buried on the western side of Highgate Cemetery, on the main path near the entrance to the Egyptian Avenue.